MantissaMr/nrel_charging/README.md

 ## Overview

-This [EV Charging data](https://github.com/MantissaMr/nrel_charging/blob/a560def612718f0609ff9335ad0a63706af9de61/Raw.csv), gathered and maintained by the National Renewable Energy Lab (NREL), tracks nearly 400 vehicles over a 4-5 year period (2016-2021), and how EV drivers behave at a workplace charging station.
-The data is further enriched by having a field named "afterPaid," which is a boolean type that indicates whether a charging session is free or paid.
+This [EV Charging data](https://github.com/MantissaMr/nrel_charging/blob/a560def612718f0609ff9335ad0a63706af9de61/Raw.csv), gathered and maintained by the National Renewable Energy Lab (NREL), tracks nearly 400 Electric Vehicles (EVs) over a 4-5 year period (2016-2021), and how the EVs and their drivers behave at a workplace charging station.
+The dataset is further enriched by having a field named "afterPaid," which is a boolean type that indicates whether a charging session is free or paid.
 All stations are free to use for the first 2.5 years of operation.

 **Please find the full overview of the data here:**
 Neuman, Christopher, Andrew Meintz, and Myungsoo Jun.
 2021. *Workplace Charging Data Collection and Behavior*.
 Golden, CO: National Renewable Energy Laboratory.
 NREL/TP-5400-77515 https://www.nrel.gov/docs/fy22osti/77515.pdf